ardauzan/gol/README.md

 ## Modules

-The project is divided into the following source modules:
+:pushpin: The project is divided into the following source modules:

 - [cell](src/cell.gleam)
 - [definitions](src/definitions.gleam)